GET YOUR FREE GUIDE

 Get Help with Your Decision

 The good news is that you have more rights than you might realize.
-A federal law called RLUIPA (Religious Land Use and Institutionalized Persons Act) protects mosques like yours from unfair discrimination and from being blocked from using your building to carry out your mission.
+A federal law called RLUIPA (Religious Land Use and Institutionalized Persons Act) protects religious entities like yours from unfair discrimination and from being blocked from using your building to carry out your mission.

 With a little preventive action, you can get ahead of zoning issues before they start, ensuring you can carry out your mission and serve your community.
 In this FREE guide, you will get the seven steps you need to take to navigate land use challenges and use your property to its highest potential.